DeRauk/repo-follow-swifttype/README.md

 I think this design is solid up until you start getting around the hundred-thousand user mark.
 If you have 100k users following 100s of repos each you're getting to 10s of millions of records in the user to branch many to many table.
 At that point some options:

+* Denormalize: I already opted out of creating Github users in the database and just put any data describing them in with their commit.
+But, I think I could also denormalize Repository and Branch to just a Branches table.
+One less fk lookup would help out with performance.
 * Partition: Spread the database across multiple servers.
 Maybe put users starting with a-f on db 1 and users starting with g-m on db 2 etc...
 Then have a lookup to find out which db a user is based on the first letter of their name.
 The same could go for repository or branch names.
 * Look to NOSQL.
-You could offload you're users-branches m2m table to a good key-value store since it's just a 2 column table.
-I think that would get pretty messy though and wouldn't be worth it since it limit what you could do with your sql queries.
+I could offload the users-branches m2m table to a good key-value store since it's just a 2 column table,  I think that would get pretty messy though and wouldn't be worth it since it limits what I can do with my sql queries.
 I might look into using a document store instead.

-I don't know which I would choose outright, I would profile both options before making a decision.
+Of course, I would profile all of these options to get the best combination.

 ### Code Design
 I just wanted to point out one thing I consciously coded toward since I started.
 I currently use both Github and Bitbucket a lot, and it seemed at least possible that an app like this would want to add in support for other version control repositories (or systems).
 So I made sure to abstract all of the Github api calls in their own class and write a VCSFollower class that the business logic calls into.
 The VCSFollower inspects the repository url given to decide which apis to call.
 The Repositories tables also stores information on the type of vcs system and the site hosting it.
 To add in another support for another host, say Bitbucket, I would just need to write a BitBucket class and tell the VCSFollower abstraction that repositories from bitbucket.com should use that class.